How School District Boundaries Work on Long Island

 - Former farming communities

-- Population density at the time of formation
+- Population density and school needs at the time of formation

 Why Two Neighboring Homes Can Be in Different Districts